thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works.md

 As described in the [overview](../overview.md), every platform has its own accessibility APIs that are used by both assistive technology and sometimes by automation software.
-To better understand the challenges of accessibility support in Chromium, let's first explore what it's like to build an accessible application using a standard UI toolkit.
+To better understand the challenges of accessibility support in GTx Browser, let's first explore what it's like to build an accessible application using a standard UI toolkit.

 Examples of standard toolkits would be Win32 UI controls or .NET components